finos/common-domain-model/docs/CDM-Technology-Architecture-WG.md

 ## Overview

-The CDM Technology Architecture Working Group focuses on aligning the architecture, tooling services, infrastructure, development practices, and deployment of the CDM with both existing and future technologies.
+The CDM Technology Architecture [Working Group](cdm-org-structure.md). focuses on aligning the architecture, tooling services, infrastructure, development practices, and deployment of the CDM with both existing and future technologies.

 ### Responsibilities